wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-linux-tutorial-get-started.md

 > [AZURE.NOTE] Ambari is a management and monitoring utility provided with Linux-based HDInsight clusters.
 Ambari has a lot of capabilities that won't be discussed in this document.
 For more information, see [Manage HDInsight clusters by using the Ambari Web UI](/documentation/articles/hdinsight-hadoop-manage-ambari).

-You can Ambari Views from the Azure Management Portal, select your HDInsight cluster and then select __Ambari Views__ from the __Quick Links__ section.
+To display Ambari Views from the Azure Management Portal, select your HDInsight cluster and then select __Ambari Views__ from the __Quick Links__ section

 ![quick links section](./media/hdinsight-hadoop-linux-tutorial-get-started/quicklinks.png)